 Replacement blades are available and interchangeable.

 This ryoba saw works well for cutting general lumber.
-Double sided, one side has cross-cut teeth and the other has rip teeth.
+Double sided, one side having cross-cut teeth and the other rip teeth.
 Saw handle is made of wood wrapped with cane.

 TPI= Cross cut:11, Rip cut: 6 Blade Length 9-1/2” Overall Length 23”